wagtail/nextjs-loves-wagtail/README.md

 Note the use of Wagtail's built-in `get_parent()` method to obtain the URL of the blog this post is a part of.

-From <http://127.0.0.1:8000/blog/>, click "Add a child page" again, and this time create a new "Blog Page".
+From <http://127.0.0.1:8000/blog/>, click "Add a child page" again, and this will automatically create a new blog page for you.

 Wagtail gives you full control over what kinds of content can be created under various parent content types.
 By default, any page type can be a child of any other page type.
+We added some code to automatically create a child page that matches the parent page because it makes the user experience a little cleaner and keeps editors from selecting the wrong page type.

 ![Page editor for "First blog post" page, with Post date, Intro, Body fields](tutorial_screenshots/wagtail/tutorial_5.png)